albirrkarim/mozilla-hubs-installation-detailed/EXPERIENCE.md

 ## My experience installing on alibaba elastic compute service

-Im from indonesia and some guy in china ask me to install this hubs on their server. via ssh remote
+Im from indonesia and some guy in china ask me to install this hubs on their server. via ssh remote.

+The hardware is 8cpu 32g ram 40gb disk

 ### - Download or server internet is slow

-You can use the VPN, i use nord VPN and select hongkong location. in this vpn not provide connection directly on mainland china. so i choose hongkong that near from china. then the server internet by magic is fast hahaha.
+You can use the VPN, i use nord VPN and select hongkong location (nearest). in this vpn not provide connection directly on mainland china. so i choose hongkong that near from china. then the server internet by magic is fast hahaha.

 ### - OS and Python version